lennig/rectangleOverlapFast/README.md

 Faster implementation of rectangleOverlap

 Given two rectangles in (x,y) space, computes whether or not they overlap one another.
-If they do not overlap, optionally provides their axis of separation.

 **How to use:**
 Instantiate a rectangle rect like this: